Pregnancy

 If the pregnancy is detected in the first few weeks and before the fallopian tube is damaged, medicine will be used to end the pregnancy.
 Should the mother be more than a few weeks gestation, surgery is required.

-Getting pregnant after your ectopic
+Getting pregnant again

-If you have suffered this condition is it important to let your doctors know.
-Regular testing during future pregnancies can detect a problem early, or reassure you that the pregnancy is normal.
+If you have suffered this condition, it is important to let your doctors know.
+Regular testing during future pregnancies can detect a problem early or reassure you that the pregnancy is normal.

 *Ectopic Pregnancy Statistics: myVMC.